Frequently Asked Questions

 - ASK FOR A COPY OF THEIR BROWARD COUNTY TREE TRIMMERS LICENSE

 All tree trimmers working in Broward County must have a Broward County Tree Trimmers License.
-You can find local certified arborists by visiting www.treesaregood.com.
+Find a local certified arborist.

 - ASK FOR PROOF OF INSURANCE